-VPIRG’s mission is to promote and protect the health of Vermont’s people, environment and locally-based economy by informing and mobilizing citizens statewide.
+VPIRG’s mission is to promote and protect the health of Vermont’s people, environment and locally-based economy by informing and mobilizing individuals and communities across the state.

 Fighting the climate crisis, repowering Vermont, and saving Vermonters money with clean energy solutions.

 Putting people ahead of profits and standing up to powerful special interests on behalf of all Vermonters.